gyd159/fuzzing-benchmark-seeds/README.md

 strip-new/seeds/
 ```

-## General Build Environment
+## General AFL Build Environment

-All target programs were instrumented using AFL LLVM mode and compiled with AddressSanitizer.

-The general compilation environment is:
+The following environment was used for AFL LLVM instrumentation and ASan compilation:

 ```bash
 export AFL_PATH=/path/to/AFL